Lump sum allowance (LSA) and lump sum and death benefit allowance (LSDBA)

 For annuities/scheme pensions

-For drawdown
+For income drawdown

 Will an individual’s lump sum allowance and lump sum and death benefit allowance be reduced if benefits are taken before normal minimum pension age?